- Sat 18 Jul 2026

 Event overview

-This beautiful course starts with a calm 1.2-mile lake swim, before cycling 67 miles through the rolling Surrey Hills and onto a scenic 14-mile trail run across the South Downs all the way to Brighton seafront.
+Begin with a calm 1.2-mile lake swim, then ride 67 miles through the rolling Surrey Hills before a 14-mile trail run across the South Downs, finishing on Brighton seafront.

-From making sure your bags are available to you at every stop on the journey, to delivering your finish line meal, logistics are all taken care of.
+From making sure your bags are available to you at every stop on the journey to delivering your finish line meal, the crew is here to take care of all the logistics.

 The event is fully supported from the thousands of arrows out on course, to the mechanics and medical teams.
-There will be a professional team of experienced route managers who make sure you have everything you need on event day.
+We have a professional team of experienced route managers who make sure you have everything you need on event day.

 Event photos